sm00thb00th/bash-dev-enviro/README.md

 # Usage:

 Run first: ./redundanz.sh from $HOME/bash-dev-enviro.
-You must have an entry in the sudoers file.
+You must have an entry in the sudoers file

 The script will install all needed components:

-xfce4-terminal figlet x11-apps imagemagick nano snort clamav apache2 mysql-server pychecker shellcheck perl git
+xfce4-terminal figlet x11-apps imagemagick mc mutt eject nano snort clamav apache2 mysql-server pychecker shellcheck perl git

 Close ./redundanz with ctrl+C.